Alexvidalcor/Jepetobot/Readme.md

 * Support for the use of Dalle3 in image generation is included.

-* This feature allows you to generate images from text messages.
+* This feature allows you to generate images from text messages and voice notes.

 <br>